…if you haven’t yet read The Lightbringer Series. (Compiled from the appendices of The Burning White & The Blood Mirror)

 Thundering Falls: An enormous waterfall at the intersection of the Great River and the Akomi Nero.
 The city of Verit is right at the base of the falls.

-Tiru, the: A Parian tribe.
+Tiru, the: An ancient Parian tribe.

 Tlaglanu, the: A Parian tribe, hated by other Parians, from whom Hanishu, the dey of Aghbalu, chose his bride, Tazerwalt.